Back to Home Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Should Dogs Have a Combination of All Three?

-Absolutely—but with a caveat.
-Because postbiotics are the natural result of combining prebiotics and probiotics, your dog doesn’t need to ingest them directly.
-Instead, supporting their body with high-quality pre- and probiotics is the most effective way to promote postbiotic production from within.
+Often, yes—but with an important note.
+Because postbiotics are the natural result of combining prebiotics and probiotics, your dog does not necessarily need to consume them directly.
+Instead, supporting their digestive system with high-quality prebiotics and probiotics helps encourage the body’s natural production of postbiotics.

-As always, talk to your vet before introducing any new supplement to your dog’s diet.
-A vet can determine your pup’s gut health with a simple fecal sample and help assess whether they could benefit from digestive support.
+As always, talk to your veterinarian before introducing any new supplement to your dog’s routine.
+A veterinarian can help evaluate your dog’s digestive health and determine whether additional digestive support may be appropriate.

 Person and dog posing for a picture

-When prebiotics and probiotics are combined, it’s called a “synbiotic.”
-And while many dog supplement brands stop there, they often don’t explain that postbiotics come naturally from this pairing—no extra ingredient necessary.
+When prebiotics and probiotics are combined, it’s called a synbiotic.
+And while many dog supplements focus on this pairing, it’s helpful to know that postbiotics are naturally produced as a result of this process—no additional ingredient required.

-So, where can you find a digestive supplement that’s done right?
-Right here!
+So where can you find a digestive supplement designed with these principles in mind?

 Black and brown dog with red bandana laying down with digestive support chews.

-PupGrade’s meat-flavored Digestive Support Soft Chews are a healthy treat designed to support your dog’s gut from the inside out.
-With a blend of prebiotics, probiotics, and functional ingredients like pumpkin powder, your dog will enjoy a balanced gut and a stronger immune system.
+PupGrade’s meat-flavored Digestive Support Soft Chews are a healthy soft chew bite designed to support your dog from the inside out.
+With a blend of prebiotics, probiotics, and functional ingredients like pumpkin powder, it helps support normal immune system function as part of overall wellness.*

 PupGrade supplement products